dreal/probreach/doc/translator.md

 ## Model Advice

-Some considerations need to be taken into account when developing models which are intented to be translated.
+Some considerations need to be taken into account when developing models which are intended to be translated.

 Expressing strong equality ```x = y``` in jump guards is discouraged as the translated Stateflow model might miss events (due to round-off errors, etc.) and the